Hello and welcome to this episode of Podcasting Made Easy.

 “Despite this difference, both the most successful serialized and the most successful episodic shows are still in the same 30–70 minute range,” he writes.

 According to data featured in his report, in 2014 there were zero podcasts that were shorter than 15 minutes.
 The majority were between 30 and 90 minutes.
-This year 16% of podcasts are under the 15 minute mark, 18% are between 15 and 30 minutes, and 39% are between 30 and 45 minutes.
+In 2019, 16% of podcasts are under the 15 minute mark, 18% are between 15 and 30 minutes, and 39% are between 30 and 45 minutes.

 Shorter podcasts are growing in popularity.
 The trend is your friend.